TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 Insert regular text and image content types to build standard web pages.

 .. figure:: ../../Images/NewContentWizardTabTypical.png
-   :alt: The Typical Page Content tab of the new content element window
+   :alt: The 'Typical Page Content' tab of the new content element window
    :class: with-border